sameerkhan7/Penn-State-Robotics-Club/LogicWithDistances.md

 ![Installing NewPing](https://raw.githubusercontent.com/Penn-State-Robotics-Club/tutorials/master/resources/install_newping.png)

 ## What is ultrasonic sonar?
 An ultrasonic sensor uses high frequency sound to measure distance.
-By pinging a burst of sound and listening for the echo when it bounces off of an object, it can calculate the distance!
+By pinging a burst of sound at an object and measuring the time it takes for the echo to be detected, we can calculate the distance.
-Read more about it on a Carnegie Mellon article [here](http://cmra.rec.ri.cmu.edu/content/electronics/boe/ultrasonic_sensor/1.html).
+Read more about in detail [here](http://cmra.rec.ri.cmu.edu/content/electronics/boe/ultrasonic_sensor/1.html).
 ## Setting up the Ultrasonic sensor
 Let's first connect our sensor to the Arduino.
 Here's a diagram to follow ([source](https://howtomechatronics.com/tutorials/arduino/ultrasonic-sensor-hc-sr04/)):